holochain/holochain/docs/happ_dev_setup_windows.md

 Holochain also depends on SQLite and OpenSSL, but these are supposed to be built for you by default.
 This means you should not need to provide either of these when building Holochain.
-If you get errors about them, it's likely an issue with the build configuration of Holochain so please let us [know](https://github.com/holochain/holochain/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBUG%5D).
+If you get errors about them, it's likely an issue with the build configuration of Holochain, so please [let us know](https://github.com/holochain/holochain/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBUG%5D).

 #### 3. Install Holochain